Cockfighting: Dominican Republic

+East Timor

+Cockfighting and cockfighting betting is legal on licensed venues.

 France

 Holding cockfights is a crime in France, but there is an exemption under subparagraph 3 of article 521–1 of the French penal code for cockfights and bullfights in locales where an uninterrupted tradition exists for them.
 Thus, cockfighting is allowed in the Nord-Pas de Calais region, where it takes place in a small number of towns including Raimbeaucourt, La Bistade and other villages around Lille.
 However, the construction of new cockfighting areas is prohibited, a law upheld by the Constitutional Council of France in 2015.

 Cockfighting is also legal in some French Overseas Territories.

 Germany

 Cockfights have no tradition in Germany.
 They are illegal under increasingly stringent criminal law since 1871.

 Haiti

 Cockfighting is legal in Haiti.
 Nevins (2015) described it as 'the closest thing to a national sport in Haiti', being organised every Sunday morning in places across the country.
 Sharp spurs are attached to the roosters' feet to make them extra lethal, and the fight usually ends with the death of one of the animals.